A Guide for Your Agency’s Digital Acceleration

 Based on the experiences of most of us, fire is not the only thing that could make your agency stop operating.
 Migrating from the old, pen-and-paper way to digital platforms and tools makes your agency a flexible and “grab and go” kind of agency – one that can operate anywhere, anytime, and open to serve clients no matter what the situation.

-- A functional website.
 A website would serve as your door into the big league of digital tools and marketing.
 These days, if your business is not online then you’re losing the business already.
 Insurance agencies that don’t have a website, I believe, are facing the doom of exiting the insurance industry one day.
 Websites need to be secure behind the great informative content.
 They are on reputable web hosting service platforms like GoDaddy, Bluehost, HostGator, and the like.

-Clients would want to have access to their information easily, gone are the days where you have to wait for the queue on a call to ask about your insurance at behind us.
+Clients want to have access to their information easily, the days where you have to wait for the queue on a call to ask about your insurance at behind us.
 People are never going to be happy with waiting in long lines in offices just to see certain paperwork or ask a single question.
 A website provides accessibility.

 People want easy access.
 Your website will serve as your stand-in and resource to keep people updated on either their information or your office even after hours of operation.
 The website does not have to be thoroughly detailed and complicated at first, you can keep it simple and basic.
 It does not have to be elaborate.

 Once it is up and running, door after door of possibilities will keep on opening up for your agency adding more to your website.
-A website can also be used as a portal for training your own team, a service center for your clients, and a hub of claims videos, and more.
+And there is potential in using your website as a portal for training your own team, a service center for your clients, and a hub of claims videos, and more.

-There are a lot more tools that you can use and utilize as you go through the process of migrating from traditional to digital, but these four are the core – the main tools you’ll need to get digital right away.
+There are a lot more tools that you can utilize as you go through the process from traditional to digital.
 Planning is good, but taking a step to make it is better.
-Don’t let the unnecessary things scare you and just go with the flow of trend and take that first step into the digital realm to realize the potential that digital tools have and let your customers experience a more convenient way of doing business and also expanding your agency’s capabilities by meeting your client halfway without being physically there.
+Don’t let unnecessary things scare you.
+Just go with the flow of trends.
+Take that first step into the digital realm to realize the potential that digital tools have.
+Let your customers experience a more convenient way of doing business.
+Expanding your agency’s capabilities by meeting your client halfway without being physically there can be amazing!
 The tools are here, the initiative is on you.
 Let “shiny object syndrome” distract you from taking those first steps towards digital.

 Condition your clients